Shipping off south and east coasts attacked.

 At 0930 hours, fifteen Spitfires of Nos.
 152 and 610 Squadrons were scrambled to intercept a large raid heading towards a convoy near Deal.
 The enemy formation turned out to be thirty Bf 109s of JG 51.
 In the ensuing combat, one Spitfire was shot down and two others damaged.

 At about 1300 hours, six Spitfires from No. 609 Squadron intercepted Ju 88 bombers from II/LG 1 off the Isle of Wight.
-One bomber was shot down and another damaged but two Spitfires were lost to return fire.
-Meanwhile, six Spitfires from No. 145 Squadron shot down an He 111 bomber from KG 27 twenty miles south of Bognor Regis.
+One bomber was shot down and another damaged.
+Two Spitfires were lost to return fire.
+Around the same time, six Spitfires from No. 145 Squadron shot down an He 111 bomber from KG 27 twenty miles south of Bognor Regis.

 Airmen: 16 | Aircraft: 6